roryclaydon1994/BiofilmDES/README.md

     C. Vega, S. Lago,\
     Comput.
 Chem., 18(1), 55-59 (1994)](https://doi.org/10.1016/0097-8485(94)80023-5)

+## Acknowledgements

-1. I would like to thank Bartlomiej Waclaw from the University of Edinburgh for some very useful discussions on algorithm stability, timestep choice and some    potential optimisations to try out in future
+1. I would like to thank Aidan Brown, Tyler Shendruk and Bartlomiej Waclaw from the University of Edinburgh for many helpful discussions.